 The level of documentation for PI&R inspection activities differs from that used for other baseline inspection activities by allowing the documentation of observations and assessments.

-Review. review.
+Baseline PI&R Review.
+Completion of a baseline inspection procedure scope constitutes completion of the baseline PI&R review.

 Semiannual Trend Review.
 On a semiannual basis, a section should be added to the quarterly integrated inspection report to document the inspectors’ observations and assessments of trends that might indicate the existence of a more significant safety issue as they relate to the performance attributes discussed in Section 02.02.
 The level of documentation for the trend review should include trends that might not rise to the level of an inspection finding.